Kathy Heivilin, BS, CPIA, RBP

 University of Montana Animal Adoption Agreement

 I, ___________________________________, am adopting the animal described below from the University of Montana Department of Laboratory Animal Resources, and agree to be fully responsible for its future care, treatment, actions, and well- being.

 The animal described below has been examined by University of Montana veterinarian

-I have been given a copy of the University of Montana “Animal Adoption Agreement”.
-Having read this document, I attest that I understand the terms under which I take ownership of this animal and agree to fully comply with all the conditions of adoption.
-Additionally, I have had an opportunity to ask any health and husbandry-related questions and each question has been answered to my full satisfaction.
+I have been given a copy of the University of Montana “Animal Adoption Agreement.”
+Having read this document, I attest that I understand the terms under which I take ownership of this animal and agree to comply with all the conditions of adoption.
+Additionally, I have had an opportunity to ask any health and husbandry-related questions, and each question has been answered to my satisfaction.

-By signing this agreement, I acknowledge and I hereby release and indemnify the University of Montana, its trustees, officers, employees and agents from any and all liability, claims, and expenses resulting from this adoption.
+By signing this agreement, I acknowledge, and I hereby release and indemnify the University of Montana, its trustees, officers, employees, and agents from any liability, claims, and expenses resulting from this adoption.
 I understand that the University of Montana is not liable for the animal’s continuing care or veterinary treatment, or for any damages arising from my ownership of the animal once it has been removed from the University of Montana facility.

 New owner: ___________________________________________________________________ Address:____________________________________________________________________________________________________________________________________________________